Beastwick18/nyaa/README.md

 download_client = "transmission"
 date_format = "%Y-%m-%d %H:%M"
 base_url = "https://nyaa.si/"
+request_proxy = "localhost:8118" # None by default
 timeout = 30

 # ... client configurations
 ```

 `default_category` refers to the category selected by default when the app is opened.
-Possible values are defined in [CATEGORIES.md](./CATEGORIES.md).
+Possible values are defined in the [Wiki](https://github.com/Beastwick18/nyaa/wiki/Category-Values).

 `default_filter` refers to the filter selected by default when the app is opened.
 Possible values are `NoFilter`, `NoRemakes`, `TrustedOnly` or `Batches`.